sidakram/bippy/README.md

 };

 /**
- * `createFiberVisitor` traverses the fiber tree and determines which fibers have actually rendered.
+ * `createFiberVisitor` traverses the fiber tree and determines which
+ * fibers have actually rendered.
  *
- * A fiber tree contains many fibers that may have not rendered.
-This can be because it bailed out (e.g. `useMemo`) or because it wasn't actually rendered (if <Child> re-rendered, then <Parent> didn't actually render, but exists in the fiber tree).
+ * A fiber tree contains many fibers that may have not rendered. this
+ * can be because it bailed out (e.g. `useMemo`) or because it wasn't
+ * actually rendered (if <Child> re-rendered, then <Parent> didn't
+ * actually render, but exists in the fiber tree).
  */
 const visit = createFiberVisitor({
   onRender(fiber) {
     /**
-     * `getNearestHostFiber` is a utility function that finds the nearest host fiber to a given fiber.
+     * `getNearestHostFiber` is a utility function that finds the
+     * nearest host fiber to a given fiber.
      *
-     * a host fiber for `react-dom` is a fiber that has a DOM element as its `stateNode`.
+     * a host fiber for `react-dom` is a fiber that has a DOM element
+     * as its `stateNode`.
      */
     const hostFiber = getNearestHostFiber(fiber);
     highlightFiber(hostFiber);